-The Advanced Knowledge and Skills for Sustainable Growth Project will improve Indonesia's higher-education system to support sustainable economic growth.
-The project was approved by the ADB Board of directors on 29 November 2018.
-The project will upgrade four public universities: the university of Malikussalleh, the university of Jambi, and the University of Riau in Sumatra; and the Indonesia University of Education in Bandung, West Java to provide high-quality and demand-based programs.
-The project is aligned with the National Medium-term Development Plan (RPJMN), 2015-2019, and the Asian Development Bank (ADB) country partnership strategy for Indonesia, which highlights the critical role of vocational and tertiary education in providing the skilled human capital needed to support Indonesia's economic growth.
-The impact of the project is increased income and productivity of the working age population.
-The outcome will be strengthened access, relevance, and quality of targeted universities.
+The Asian Development Bank (ADB) approved the transaction technical assistance (TA) on 11 December 2018 for $1.15 million, financed on a grant basis by the Japan Fund for Poverty and Reduction.
+The TA supports the implementation of Loan 3749-INO: Advanced Knowledge and Skills for Sustainable Growth Project (AKSI).
+The project loan aims to improve Indonesia's higher-education system to support sustainable economic growth.
+It will upgrade four public universities: the university of Malikussalleh, the university of Jambi, and the University of Riau in Sumatra; and the Indonesia University of Education in Bandung, West Java to provide high-quality and demand-based programs.
+The loan project's impact will be increased income and productivity of the working age population, and the outcome will be strengthened access, relevance, and quality of targeted universities.

 |Project Name||Supporting the Advanced Knowledge and Skills for Sustainable Growth Project|